 Contributes visual aesthetics – An l shaped kitchen is naturally attractive – with full cabinetry running along walls and expansive counter spaces, this layout offers the perfect venue to display rich finishes such as natural stone countertops or lush wooden cabinets with exquisite graining patterns and stain color.

-Is there any disadvantage to using an L shaped kitchen layout?
-In some cases, there are several minor drawbacks to an L shaped kitchen space.
+Is there any disadvantage to using an L shaped layout?
+In some cases, there are several minor drawbacks to an L shaped space.
 One is that since there is more counter space, it requires more effort to maintain.

 This type of kitchen layout also requires more finishing material, thus requiring more budget.
-Though not required, the optional addition of an island is also carries out an extra expense.
+Though not required, the optional addition of an island also carries out an extra expense.
 On the average it is more expensive than galley kitchens.

-Here’s an example of an l shaped kitchen layout:
+Here’s an example of an L shaped kitchen layout:

 These three areas are the cold storage area (refrigerator), the cleaning/ prep area (the sink) and the cooking work site (stove).

-Typical L-shaped kitchen designs perfectly encapsulate the kitchen work triangle.
+Typical L-shaped kitchen designs perfectly encapsulate the work triangle.
 The fridge can be place on one end of a leg, the stove on the other, and the sink in the center.
 The spaces in between can be given over to counter tops and storage space.

 This design is great for open plan living as it can easily open up to another room.
-A great way to have an L-shaped kitchen is to have one leg be a continuous wall while the other is an “open” wall that can incorporate a counter or island that looks out onto the dinning or living room.
+A great way to have an L-shaped culinary space is to have one leg be a continuous wall while the other is an “open” wall that can incorporate a counter or island that looks out onto the dinning or living room.
 This allows for a more breathable space that can creates a flow between different areas of the home.

-L Shaped Kitchen Layout with Island
+L-Style Kitchen Layout with Island

 In some cases, an L shaped kitchen has an abundant amount of the storage space you need but still lacks some workspace.
 To address this problem, an ingenious design solution was developed, thus came the island kitchen counter.
 L shaped kitchen designs with an island are very effective due to their layout.
 When properly set up everything should be in easy reach, with extra surface area on the island for food preparation or eat-in dining.